NVIDIA-Merlin/HugeCTR/tutorial/multinode-training/README.md

 # Multinode Training with HugeCTR

 This tutorial explains how to perform multi-node training with HugeCTR.

-## For Existing Clusters with Scheduler Jobs
+## For Existing Clusters with a Job Scheduler
-If your cluster is already equipped with a scheduler job, such as SLURM, refer to the instructions in [dcn2nodes](../../samples/dcn2nodes/README.md).
+If your cluster is already equipped with a job scheduler, such as SLURM, refer to the instructions in [dcn2nodes](../../samples/dcn2nodes/README.md).

 ## For New Clusters